dddpt-epfl-phd/dhs-nerd/reports/report.md

 ## 2) The Historical Dictionary of Switzerland

-The [Historical Dictionary of Switzerland](hls-dhs-dss.ch/) offers more than 36'359 articles.
+The [Historical Dictionary of Switzerland](hls-dhs-dss.ch/) offers more than 36'359 articles in 3 languages, Italian, German and French.
 It offers a search interface and articles are classified in 4 main categories: people, families, spatial (municipalities, regions, etc.) and themes (communism, contemporary art, etc.).
 Most articles are about people (25'291 articles), then come spatial (5'459 articles), themes (3'154) and finally families (2'557).

 A HDS article has many components: